Curiositii/My-Projects/README.md

 🎯 My Focus

 I’m mainly working toward becoming a back-end software developer, so most of my projects focus on building solid logic, clean architecture, and working with data efficiently.
 I like to understand how things work under the hood — whether that’s through debugging, data flow analysis, or system integration.

+🚀 How to Explore

+Each project lives in its own folder with its own README explaining what it does and how to run it.
+Feel free to dig around, try things out, or just get a feel for how I code.